Inctus/AtomicStore/README.md

 Lightweight wrapper allowing easy creation of custom DataStores ready for a pseudo-atomic DataBase on ROBLOX.

 ## Use-Case
-If you want to create a transaction-based database and have full control over features such as session-locking and transaction-handling, then this wrapper will give you access to do just that.
+If you want to create a transaction-based pseudo-atomic database and have full control over features such as session-locking and transaction-handling, then this wrapper will give you access to do just that.

 ## Classes